nuwanwp/Certification/Deploy and Manage Azure compute resources.md

 ## Proximity Groups
-- Separate azure resource proximity group and new vms to the proximity group
 - Defining the VM size in a Proximity Placement Group is necessary for proper resource allocation, performance optimization, and effective scaling
 - Sometime application required VM to be closer to reduce the latency.
 By placing them part of proximity group they will physically located close each other.
 - Proximity group assigned to data center when creating the first vm inside it and removed with the last vm.